 What are the risks of pilonidal cyst excision?

 You may bleed more than expected or get an infection.
-You may have pain after the procedure.
-A scar may develop as the incision heals.
-The scar may become large and raised.
 Your stitches may come apart.
 The cyst or abscess may develop again.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.